The non-existence of some Galois representations of moderate dimension in small characteristic: Introduction

 As an application of Theorem A, we show that the case $p=2$, $d=4$ together with a straightforward argument gives \begin{corB} Assume GRH.
 There exist no self-dual $2$-ramified representations $\br:G_\Q\lra \GL_5(\bF_2)$ of length $2$. \end{corB} Note that ``of length $2$'' is used here in the representation-theoretic sense, namely that the Galois module has an irreducible submodule and the quotient by it is irreducible.
 (This is not to be confused with Moon's notion of $p$-length, which is about finite groups and plays an essential role in the proof of Theorem A.) We also remark that for each subfield $F$ of $\bF_2$, any $2$-ramified self-dual Galois representation $\br:G_\Q\lra \GL_5(F)$ contains the trivial representation as a direct factor, so ``of length $2$'' is the best we can hope for.

-The second flavor of result we present is unconditional and focuses on symplectic representations, starting with the $\GSp_4(\F_2)$-valued case: \begin{theoremC} There exist no irreducible $2$-ramified representations $\br:G_\Q\lra \GSp_4(\F_2)$. \end{theoremC} The proof uses the isomorphism $\GSp_4(\F_2)\simeq S_6$ and associates to $\br$ a rational polynomial of degree at most $6$, approach that may also be of use in the study of Galois representations coming from $2$-torsion points on abelian surfaces, as in \cite{GY}.
+The second flavor of result we present is unconditional and focuses on symplectic representations, starting with the $\GSp_4(\F_2)$-valued case: \begin{theoremC} There exist no representations $\br:G_\Q\lra \GSp_4(\F_2)$ that are irreducible and $2$-ramified. \end{theoremC} The proof uses the isomorphism $\GSp_4(\F_2)\simeq S_6$ and associates to $\br$ a rational polynomial of degree at most $6$, approach that may also be of use in the study of Galois representations coming from $2$-torsion points on abelian surfaces, as in \cite{GY}.

 In the more general $\GSp_4(\bF_2)$-valued case we show: \begin{theoremD} Let $\br:G_\Q\lra \GSp_4(\bF_2)$ be an irreducible $2$-ramified representation.
-Then ${\rm Im}(\br)$ is either isomorphic to the Suzuki group $\Sz(\F_{2^r})$ for some odd $r>1$, or is equal to $\Sp_4(\F_{2^s})$ for some $s>1$.
+Then $\im(\br)$ is either isomorphic to the Suzuki group $\Sz(\F_{2^r})$ for some odd $r>1$, or is equal to $\Sp_4(\F_{2^s})$ for some $s>1$.

-In particular, there exist no irreducible $2$-ramified representations $\br:G_\Q\lra \GSp_4(\bF_2)$ such that $|{\rm Im}(\br)|<29120$. \end{theoremD} We note that the proof may be applicable to representations of $G_K$ for number fields $K\neq\QQ$.
+Hence there exist no irreducible $2$-ramified representations $\br:G_\Q\lra \GSp_4(\bF_2)$ such that $|\im(\br)|<29120$. \end{theoremD} We note that the proof may be applicable to representations of $G_K$ for number fields $K\neq\Q$.
 The key ingredients are: the classification of maximal subgroups inside $\GSp_4(\bF_2)$, the non-existence results for $2$-dimensional representations over certain quadratic fields, and the Jones--Roberts database of number fields \cite{JR}.
 Eventually, the problem is reduced to the case of Theorem C.

 Once Theorem D is established, we can use the techniques from the proof of Theorem A to show: \begin{corE} Assume GRH.
 There exist no irreducible $2$-ramified representations $\br:G_\Q\lra \GSp_4(\bF_2)$. \end{corE}